• Skip to primary navigation

 December 29, 2015 by Meredith

 As we think toward a new year and all that it has to offer, take time to set some goals.
-Personally, I love the truth of Lamentations 3:22–23, which provides hope for all 366 days of 2016!
+Personally, I love the truth of Lamentations 3:22–23, which provides hope for each day!
 May you rejoice in new beginnings and take time to share your faith with others.
 And when you need something to recognize, remember these dates in January in your homeschooling.

 dates in January